Houston, TX Burn Injury Attorney

 A serious burn injury may limit your ability to work and deprive you of enjoyment of activities that used to give you pleasure.

-If you’ve suffered a burn injury in Fort Worth due to someone else’s carelessness, the Fort Worth burn injury attorneys at Herrman & Herrman, P.L.L.C., are ready to help.
+If you’ve suffered a burn injury in Houston due to someone else’s carelessness, the Houston burn injury lawyer at Herrman & Herrman, P.L.L.C., are ready to help.

 Our team of highly skilled attorneys has more than 100 years of combined experience helping personal injury victims in Texas recover compensation for injuries caused by others’ negligence.